mursya/bem-components/common.blocks/attach/attach.en.md

 `_disabled_true`

 * disabled
-If block is disabled a file selection button becomes unavailable for user's manipulations.
+If block is disabled, a file selection button becomes unavailable for user's manipulations.

 The button is active by default.